4 Steps to Risk Management in Agriculture to keep S.A.F.E

 Risk = the likelihood or chance of a hazard resulting in incident or injury.
 In other words, the likelihood of something going wrong.

-The aim of Risk Management is to eliminate or reduce risk.
+The purpose of Risk Management is to eliminate or reduce risk.
 The process to achieve this is very simple – keep S.A.F.E.

 S = see it.
 Identify the hazards and things that could hurt someone.